Bir vs Kamshet

 Once a student launches from a high take-off, instructor intervention is limited.
 The flight must be completed even if the student struggles mid-air.

 In Kamshet, shorter flights allow instructors to stop, brief, correct, and repeat immediately.
-Errors are contained, debriefed, and retried within minutes – turning mistakes into learning moments instead of stress events.
+Errors are contained, debriefed, and retried within minutes – turning mistakes into learning opportunities & moments instead of stress events.

 Error Recovery: Turning Mistakes into Lessons